Rocket Propelled Grenade

 • Product Form: Paperback

-Gordon L. Rottman entered the US Army in 1967, volunteered for Special Forces and completed training as a weapons specialist.
-He served in the 5th Special Forces Group in Vietnam in 1969–70 and subsequently in airborne infantry, long-range patrol and intelligence assignments until retiring after 26 years.
+Gordon L. Rottman served in the US Army, including the 5th Special Forces Group in Vietnam, until retiring after 26 years.
 He was a Special Operations Forces scenario writer at the Joint Readiness Training Center for 12 years and is now a freelance writer, living in Texas.
-He also possesses one of the largest collection of RPG-related materials, manuals and information in private hands.
+He possesses one of the largest collection of RPG-related materials, manuals and information in private hands.